 VarietyBC has announced they will be covering the cost of private assessments in BC.
 Income requirements are less than $75,000K net family income and does not cover travel, food or lodging.
+(TEMPORARILY CLOSED)

-- Travel can be one of the biggest barriers to receiving an autism assessment as most families either wait the 2+ years for a NHAN assessment or go private and travel to the Interior or Lower Mainland on their own funds.
+- Travel can be one of the biggest barriers to receiving an autism assessment as most families either wait the 2+ years for an NHAN assessment or go private and travel to the Interior or Lower Mainland on their own funds.

 In the past, Jordan’s Principle funds were used to send families to city centres for assessments; however, I have recently learned that the goal in hiring JP Service Coordinators throughout BC is to bring supports and services to local communities rather than making families travel, as they are aware it is very difficult and costly for families.

-Additionally, the only private Clinician in Northern BC is Dr Liz Rocha, and her clinic is Bridge PG located in Prince George.
+Additionally, the only private Clinician in Northern BC is Dr. Liz Rocha, and her clinic is Bridge PG located in Prince George.

 If these additional costs are barriers to receiving a private assessment, we recommend families approach charity programs like Lions, Rotary, Kyle’s Kindness, etc.

-For First Nation families needing assistance with travel related costs to an MSP publicly funded autism assessment, their travel benefits are available whether you live on or off reserve.
+For First Nation families needing assistance with travel-related costs to an MSP publicly funded autism assessment, their travel benefits are available whether you live on or off reserve.